The original version of this document is located at https://docs.qfield.org/get-started/tutorials/advanced-setup-qfc

 Change the owner of the project to your Organization.

-Once you get into the organization, click on “Create a project”.
+Click on “Create a project”.

-Select “Create a new empty project”.
+Select “Create a new empty project”

 You can see the new project in the overview.